rhilconsultants/openshift/workshops/OpenShift Pipelines/prerequisites.md

 Here is how we do it :

+first modify the tmux configuration file :

+    # cat > ~/.tmux.conf << EOF
+    unbind C-b
+    set -g prefix C-a
+    bind -n C-Left select-pane -L
+    bind -n C-Right select-pane -R
+    bind -n C-Up select-pane -U
+    bind -n C-Down select-pane -D
+    EOF

-first start a tmux session :
+now start a tmux session :

     #tmux new-session -s tkn

-next we will split the screen by clicking on CTRL+b then '"'.
+next we will split the screen by clicking on CTRL+a then '"'.
-Now we will Navigate to the top bar by CTRL+b then up
+Now we will Navigate to the top bar by CTRL+UP (the ARROW UP)
-and create another slip horizontally by running CTRL+b then "%"
+and create another slip horizontally by running CTRL+a then "%"
-To navigate between them you can run CTRL+b and the arrows.
+To navigate between them you can run CTRL+ARROW and the arrows.

 now you are ready for work :)